luoq4/codinginterview/InterviewSuggestions.md

 #### Experiences and Course Projects
 For college students who don't have too many external working experiences(which will apply to everyone looking for their first job.
 Don't worry, nobody born with a software development job), education and course projects will play the biggest part of your resume unless you did lots of side projects.

 No HR/Hiring manager is expecting a green college student to have experiences of building a Windows or Facebook.
 Don't be shy to mention your course projects in your resume even though it is just a homework or group project.
 All you need to do is having details in your resume where you can show your "engineering way" of solving problems.
-"Using a sorted hash map to reduce time complexity" is much more interesting than "wrote a class schedule app".
-Just keep in mind, it's more effective to elaborate your course projects than just put the title and a simple description of the courses in your resume.
+"Using a sorted hash map to reduce time complexity" is much more interesting than, "wrote a class schedule app".
+Just keep in mind, it's more effective to elaborate your course projects than just put the title and a simple description of the courses on your resume.
 Your resume is not a mini version of your college syllabus.
 You should spend more words on explaining what you have done in a course project and the impact your implementation instead of just listing courses contents.

 As long as you can detail your work/contribution/learning from a certain project, it is very valuable for their assessment.